 Shout Out Your Commitment to the Fight!

 Get your Knights of the Climate Covenant gear!
-Proceeds from stickers, patches (and soon T-shirts) and the like are used to reach more people and amplify the messaging of local, regional, national and international advocacy organizations and climate-focused news outlets.
+Proceeds from T-shirts, stickers, patches and the like are used to reach more people and amplify the messaging of local, regional, national and international advocacy organizations and climate-focused news outlets.
 We also encourage you to support those groups and outlets directly as they engage in the fight against climate change.

 Raise awareness regarding the existential threat of the climate crisis and inform people of actions each of us can take to combat it.

 Engage people in addressing the climate crisis in whatever ways we are able.

 Enable anyone and everyone who is concerned about climate change to identify as climate activists.

 Amplify the messages of climate crisis activists and climate-focused news outlets.

 Inspire people to talk about the climate crisis with our families, friends, neighbors and elected officials.

 Normalize mindsets and behaviors that reduce and eliminate negative environmental and planetary impacts.

 Support each other in a world with an overabundance of climate-change deniers.